rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 ```

 __Declare global variables__.
 I rely on the jQuery `$` sign in enough places that
-I decided to configure Webpack to treat it as a global variable so it would be
+I decided to configure webpack to treat it as a global variable so it would be
 available in each of my JavaScript source files without declaring a separate
 `import` everywhere.
 This is done with the `webpack.ProvidePlugin`: